mun317/SRW-NEO-Korean-Patch/SRW-neo-battleScript-Editor/SRW_NEO_Localization_Tool_Manual.md

 ### Step 5: Sum (Merge)
 - **Action:** Runs `4move.py`.
 - **Purpose:** Merges the optimized "Diet" translations back into the master database to ensure all changes are synchronized for the final build.

-Note:
+📌 Important Note on Workflow (Step 5)
+Step 5 (Sum/Merge) is for updating the database with your optimized "Diet" text.

-Step 5: Sum (Merge) updates the CSV database.
-After running this step, you must run Step 3: Inject again.
-If the "Diet" file is not generated (or is empty) after this final injection, it means no sentences exceed the byte limit.
-The complete cycle should be: Edit (Step 4) → Sum (Step 5) → Verify in Master Edit (Step 2) → Finalize with Inject (Step 3).
+After running Step 5, you MUST run Step 3 (Inject) again.

+If the "Diet" file is not generated (or is empty) after the final injection, it means all sentences have successfully fit within the byte limit.

+Final Sequence: Edit (Step 4) → Sum (Step 5) → Verify in Master Edit (Step 2) → Finalize with Inject (Step 3).
----

 ## 3. Editor Features & Controls

 | Feature | Description |